awsdocs/aws-cloud9-user-guide/doc_source/tutorial-create-environment-cli-step1.md

 ## Create an EC2 environment with the AWS CLI<a name="tutorial-create-environment-cli"></a>

-**Important**
-Currently, only environments connected to Amazon Linux can be created with the AWS CLI\.
-You can't use the AWS CLI to create an Amazon Linux 2\-based or an Ubuntu Server\-based environment\.
-We're planning to support Amazon Linux 2 and are evaluating support for Ubuntu Server\.
-In the meantime, for EC2 environments backed by Amazon Linux 2 or Ubuntu Server, use the [console option](create-environment-main.md#create-environment-console)\.

 1. Install and configure the AWS CLI, if you have not done so already\.
 To do this, see the following in the *AWS Command Line Interface User Guide*:
    +  [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
    +  [Quick configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)